Best Astrophotography Telescopes (2025)

 Please keep in mind that the telescope itself is just the tip of the iceberg.
 Filter wheels, autofocusers, and focal reducers are just a few of the many deep-sky astrophotography accessories you will one day consider adding to your setup (trust me).

 However, your primary imaging telescope is still one of the most important purchases you will make when building a deep-sky rig.
-A basic trait to categorize the telescopes into is focal length, as this is the most obvious choice to make depending on your imaging goals.
+A basic trait to categorize telescopes by is focal length, as this is the most obvious choice depending on your imaging goals.

-Whichever model you choose, make sure you budget for any additional hardware needed to mount the telescope and any other potential imaging accessories, such as field flatteners and camera adapters.
+Whichever model you choose, ensure you budget for any additional hardware required to mount the telescope, as well as other potential imaging accessories, such as field flatteners and camera adapters.

 William Optics RedCat 51 WIFD (Gen3)